andyperlitch/angularjs-table/README.md

 If defined, this requires the presence of `storageKey`.
 This object should follow a subset of the API for `localStorage`; specifically having the methods `setItem`, `getItem`, and `removeItem`.
 It will use `storageKey` as the key to set.
 The most common use-case for this is simply to pass `localStorage` to this option.

 ### `options` decoration
-An advantage of providing an options object is that mlhrTable decorates it with a few things for greater control.
-Below are the things mlhrTable adds.
+An advantage of providing an options object is that apMesa decorates it with a few things for greater control.
+Below are the things apMesa adds.

 #### `options.scrollingPromise`
 When the user is scrolling, this property will be a promise that gets resolved when the user has stopped scrolling.
 If the user is not scrolling, this will have a value of `null`.
 This can be useful if the table has a lot of columns and you want to optimize performance by deferring updates to when the user stops scrolling.